Alpha Eta National Honor Society

 Alpha Eta

 In 1975, the Alpha Eta Society, a national scholastic honor society, was created for promotion and recognition of scholarship, leadership, and contributions to the health professions.
-In 2009, a chapter of the Alpha Eta Society was established at the Medical University of South Carolina, with the goal of promoting these same merits among our College constituency.
+In 2009, a chapter of the Alpha Eta Society was established at the Medical University of South Carolina, with the goal of promoting these same merits among our college constituency.